rsnorona/currency_converter/README.md

 ## Automated test case

-The current application has an automated test based on Selenium WebDriver which checks if the system retrieve currency convertion API is able to find and retrieve a triangular currency convertion.
+The current application has an automated test based on Selenium WebDriver which checks if the retrieve currency convertion API is able to find and retrieve a triangular currency convertion effectively.

 ## Note